ekwan/PyPlate/docs/source/users_guide/usage_tracking/flow-tracking.rst

    given Container during a specific timeframe
 -  This may be used to track the usage of a solution, rather than a single substance
+-  Flow Tracking is most helpful in the case that material is added to the container during the stage being queried
+-  If no material is added to the container during the stage, :ref:`amount-remaining` can be used to track usage of a solution
 -  Timeframes are specified using recipe stages as in substance-level tracking